extremeshok/clamav-unofficial-sigs/README.md

  - Set minimum config required to 90
  - Fix all known bugs
  - Fixed yararulesproject database names
- - Added extra yararulesproject databases
  - New linuxmalwaredetect logic
  - New malwarepatrol logic
  - Suppress --- and === from the logs
  - Added more documentation / guides
- - Added urlhaus database
  - Yara rules requires clamav 0.100 or above
+ - Updated guides
+ - Fix for systemd timers

 ### Version 6.1.1 (Updated 02 September 2019)
  - eXtremeSHOK.com Maintenance